 One of the dreaded events by an online gambling operator is the theft of player details in a security breach.
-This is exactly what happened to Paddy Power on the biggest breach of data where 649,000 details of players were stolen.
+This is exactly what happened to Paddy Power on the biggest breach of data where 649,000 details of players were stolen in the online casino database.
 The examination in detail of the theft by Bloomberg business news service revealed that:

 - In 2010, the technicians at Paddy Power detected what seemed like a malicious activity.
 Apparently, this is when it is believed the theft of the data occurred.